Sonkopeter/South_Park_randomizer/README.md

 - makes it full screen
 - turns episode on

-Basically this thing automates 7 mouse clicks and saves 30 seconds of my life.
+Basically, this thing automates 7 mouse clicks and saves 30 seconds of my life.